utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/add-and-verify-a-domain.md

 > **[Domain verification is available on Postman Enterprise plans.
 Domain capture is available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

-To set up domain capture, you'll first need to add and verify your organization's domain or subdomain.
-You must be a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to add and verify a domain in Postman.
+As a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can add and verify a domain or subdomain in Postman.

+Domain verification is one of the [prerequisites for enabling domain capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/#prerequisites-for-domain-capture).

 ## Contents